 Staging Areas Impacting Parking or Traffic Patterns

 Staging areas that impact parking or traffic patterns require at least two weeks’ notice to Parking and Transportation Services to assure that ample advance communication is made to the campus community.
 The University reserves the right to establish a fee to stage in a parking area.

 Additional Parking Spaces Needed to Support Work

-When additional parking spaces are needed to support work, such as space for dumpsters, equipment, or supplies, arrangements need to be made via the College Project Coordinator.
+When additional parking spaces are needed to support work, such as space for dumpsters, equipment, or supplies, arrangements need to be made via the University Project Coordinator.
 Such requests require a minimum of one week notice and approval from Parking and Transportation Services.
 The use of meters is discouraged and a daily fee may be assessed.
-As a last resort, the College Project Coordinator may request the relocation of a meter.
+As a last resort, the University Project Coordinator may request the relocation of a meter.
 Such requests would require approval from Parking and Transportation Services.